Abhishek Nayar

 Abhishek Mohan Nayar (born 8 October 1983) is a former Indian international cricketer and is the current head coach of Kolkata Knight Riders and UP Warriorz.
-He is also the former Assistant Coach of Indian men’s cricket team.
+He is also the former Assistant Coach of Indian men's cricket team.
 He was an all-rounder who batted left-handed and bowled right-arm medium pace.
 He played first class cricket for Mumbai and Pondicherry, and played his 100th first-class match in November 2018.
-Nayar represented Mumbai Indians, Kings XI Punjab, Pune Warriors India and Rajasthan Royals in the Indian Premier League.
+Nayar represented Mumbai Indians, Kings XI Punjab, Pune Warriors India, and Rajasthan Royals in the Indian Premier League.

 Domestic career

-Nayar is a useful right-arm medium-pacer who has time and again got Mumbai crucial breakthrough in his young first-class career.
-He does not quite have the pace to be a regular attacking option but it's with his left-hand batting that he becomes a natural selection.

-Capable of crease occupation as well as hitting the ball hard, Nayar chipped in with vital contributions in Mumbai's successful Ranji Trophy campaign in 2006.
+Some sources have described Nayar as a skilled right-arm medium-pacer who has also played an important role in helping Mumbai a crucial breakthrough in his young first-class career.
+His pace is not good enough for him to become a regular attacking option, however his left-hand batting abilities more than make up for his less than ideal pace to ensure that he becomes a natural choice.
+Capable of crease occupation, as well as hitting hard, Nayar chipped in with vital contributions in Mumbai's successful Ranji Trophy campaign in 2006.

 The first-class century narrowly eluded him for a time - he made 97 against Gujarat in 2006 but when it came it was a big one, 152 against Karachi Urban in the Mohammad Nissar Trophy.

 Nayar was bought by the lucrative Indian Premier League's Mumbai franchise in early 2008 and enjoyed regular playing time as the tournament kicked off.
-In the final of the 2008/09 Ranji Trophy, he made a vital 99 that helped set up Mumbai's 38th triumph and, after being on the fringes of the national side.
+In the final of the 2008/09 Ranji Trophy, he made a vital 99 that helped set up Mumbai's 38th triumph, after being on the fringes of the national side.

 He was the second highest run-scorer in the 2012/13 Ranji Trophy season scored 966 runs for Mumbai including three centuries and eight 50s.
 He also picked up 19 wickets to play an important role in the team's 40th Ranji Trophy title.

 He selected to play for India A against Australia in a tour match in February.
 Nayar was not a part of the India A and Board President's XI squads which was announced earlier.